renovatebot/renovate/docs/development/issue-labeling.md

 1. Provide more logs (in case current logs are insufficient)
 1. Format their logs properly

-Add a label `auto:needs-code-formatting` to discussions with logs/code that needs to be formatted.

 Add a label `auto:needs-details` to discussions which need more details to move forward.

 Add a label `auto:no-coverage-ignore` if PR authors avoid needed unit tests by istanbul ignoring code with the `// istanbul ignore` comment.